Quintez1/azure-compute-networking/README.md

 </p>

 <h1>Lab - Azure Compute and Networking</h1>
 This lab focuses on creating and managing Azure virtual machines (VMs) and understanding network traffic using tools like Wireshark.
 You'll create both Windows and Linux VMs, observe different types of network traffic (ICMP, SSH, DHCP, DNS, and RDP), and understand how network security groups (NSGs) can affect this traffic.
-This lab will help you build fundamental skills in Azure compute and networking, and how to analyze and secure network traffic.<br />
+This lab will help you build fundamental skills in Azure computing and networking, and how to analyze and secure network traffic.<br />

 <h2>Environments and Technologies Used</h2>